alexandrejournet/Solstice.API/README.md

-# Radiant.NET.API
+# Radiant.API

-This is the API package for the Radiant.NET framework.
+This is the API package for the Radiant framework.

 ## Getting Started